jatofg/nawa/docs/environment.md

 The function `connection.request.env.getAcceptLanguages()`
 (`nawa::Request::Env::getAcceptLanguages()`) returns a vector containing all languages accepted by the client (as strings in the format used by their web browser).
 This might be useful for internationalization.
+**Does not work yet when using the HTTP request handler.**

 Other environment variables can be accessed as strings by using the `[]` operator.
-For example, to access the server hostname, use `connection.request.env["host"]`.
+For example, to access the server hostname, use `connection.request.env["HOST"]`.
 In the following section, you'll find the full list of environment variables that can be accessed this way.

 ### List of environment variables

-- `host`: Server hostname
-- `userAgent`: User agent string (of the client's web browser)
-- `acceptContentTypes`: Content types accepted by the client
-- `acceptCharsets`: Character sets accepted by the client
-- `authorization`: HTTP authorization string
-- `referer`: Referral URL
-- `contentType`: Content type of data from client
+All of the following environment variables are available in the FastCGI request handler.
+All except for those marked with (\*) are also available in the HTTP request handler.

-- `root`: HTTP root directory
+- `ROOT`: HTTP root directory (\*)
-- `scriptName`: Filename of script relative to http root
+- `SCRIPT_NAME`: Filename of script relative to http root (\*)
-- `requestMethod`: HTTP request method, one of:
+- `REQUEST_METHOD`: HTTP request method, one of:
     - ERROR
     - HEAD
     - GET